Sergio-Benitez/Sergio-Benitez/README.md

 ### 🔹 **Philosophers**
 🍽️ A concurrency problem where multiple philosophers must alternate between eating and thinking without causing deadlocks or starvation, using **threads and mutexes**.

+###🔹 **Minishell**
+💻 A miniature shell that replicates basic features of bash.
+It supports command parsing, execution, environment variables, redirections (>, <, >>), pipelines (|), and built-in commands like cd, echo, pwd, export, and exit.
+This project strengthens understanding of process management, file descriptors, and terminal behavior.

 ## ⚡ Skills Developed
 ✔️ C programming